rasterradio/Kumite/README.md

 ### A note on Jumping and Crouching

-*Kumite* has no Jumping or Crouching.
+*Shotokan Dojo* has no Jumping or Crouching.
 This is not a title with an air game, overheads or complex combos.
 Ducking under and jumping over attacks are unnecessary due to the Stance system.
 In the Low stance, the player will go lower to the ground, but not enough to avoid High attacks.
 Knockdowns launch the player into the air, but the effect is for show and not indicative of a juggling opportunity.

 ## Attacks

 ### Attack Phases

 Attack phases function like other fighters, with an execution phase, an active phase, and a recovery phase.
-Attacks take longer to perform than most 3D fighters, due to *Kumite*’s high damage and focus on reading the opponent's movement and striking at the right opportunity.
+Attacks take longer to perform than most 3D fighters, due to *Shotokan Dojo*’s high damage and focus on reading the opponent's movement and striking at the right opportunity.
 The frame data from *Karate Tournament* and the *Samurai Shodown* series would make for helpful references.

 ### Knockback

-Ground control plays an important role in *Kumite*.
+Ground control plays an important role in *Shotokan Dojo*.
 Attacks cause equal amounts of knockback whether they succeed or are blocked.
 In *Karate Tournament*, players are pushed out of the arena by knockback from the starting position in 6 normal hits or 3 power hits.
 So Power Attacks cause double the knockback of normal attacks.
 They also have double the recovery time.
 I'll need to weigh Knockbacks against punches and kicks, and decide to what extent defending players will have frame advantage when blocking.

 ### Attack Trades